saejong-jang-by/CICD_manual/cicd_pipeline_manual.md

 ## create repo and push the project

+- create git repository and push maven or gradle project

 ## EC2 with Linux and ssh

 - set up EC2 with Linux machine